Mayo Wynne Baxter Complaints Procedure

 In respect of any issue which arises out of work we undertook after 5 October 2010, you have six years from the date of the act or omission to inform the Legal Ombudsman of the complaint or three years from when you should reasonably have known about it, unless there are exceptional circumstances.

-If you wish to complain to the Legal Ombudsman because you are dissatisfied with our response, you must contact them within twelve months of our Stage Two substantive response.
+If you wish to complain to the Legal Ombudsman because you are dissatisfied with our response, you must contact them within six months of our Stage One substantive response.

-- This complaints procedure is designed to address complaints of inadequate service.
+11. This complaints procedure is designed to address complaints of inadequate service.
 If you think we have made a mistake, we may have to report this to our insurers.
 In that event we are sometimes obliged to discuss the matter with them before we can respond.
 At that stage you may be advised of the need to take advice from an independent solicitor, but we will, where possible, seek to put matters right.
+However, sometimes our professional rules deem it to be a conflict of interest if we advise further in situations where we are alleged to have made a mistake.
 If you make a claim against us because you believe we have made a mistake or have been negligent, this may affect your ability to complain to the Legal Ombudsman, whilst the claim is running.

-- If your complaint is about the amount you have been charged, please note that you have the right to apply to the Court to have our invoice assessed, as set out on our invoices sent to you.
+12. If your complaint is about the amount, you have been charged, please note that you have the right to apply to the Court to have our invoice assessed, as set out on our invoices sent to you.
 This is a complex procedure on which we would suggest you seek independent advice.